Asian Pacific American Medical Students Association (APAMSA)

 Learn more: https://www.anamstudents.org/

-Black and Latino Men in Medicine (BLMiM)was founded at the NYP-WCM Center as a network of administrators, physicians, scientists, trainees, and students to raise awareness of the myriad of issues involved in the precipitous decline of Black and Latino men in healthcare, medicine, and science.
+Black and Latino Men in Medicine was founded at the New York-Presbyterian Weill Cornell Medical Center as a network of physicians, scientists, medical students, and post-graduate trainees to raise awareness of the myriad of issues involved in the precipitous decline of Black and Latino men in healthcare, medicine, and science.
 Through networking, program development, and community engagement, BLMiM seeks to support and provide mentorship for Black and Latino men interested in medicine/science, while advocating for effective and sustainable solutions to combat this national crisis.

 The Jewish Students Organization of Cornell (JSOC) is dedicated to celebrating Jewish culture and strengthening the Jewish community at Weill Cornell.
 JSOC hosts communal Shabbat dinners (both catered and potluck!), as well as celebrations for Chanukah, Purim, Lag Ba’Omer, and other Jewish festivities.
 Additionally, JSOC connects Weill Cornell students to opportunities and resources throughout New York’s Jewish Community.